flatpak/flatpak-builder-tools/cpan/README.md

 - Using cpanminus to install all the needed libraries into a separate directory. cpanminus is used over vanilla CPAN because the latter does not seem to support this use case at all.
-- Parsing perllocal.pod in order to extract the names and versions of the installed packages.
+- Parsing the output of cpanm in order to extract the names and versions of the installed packages.
 - Querying CPAN to grab the distribution URLs for each and saving them into the sources file.

 We can't just resolve the dependency list without cpanminus, because many CPAN packages don't